-There are more than 30 rookie cards from his rookie year which was 2015.
+There are more than 30 rookie cards from his rookie year, 2015.

 What is the most expensive hockey rookie card?

-The most expensive hockey card is the 1979 Wayne Greztky O-Pee-Chee rookie card at a PSA 10 which sold for 3.75 million dollars in 2021.
+The most expensive hockey card is the 1979 Wayne Gretzky O-Pee-Chee rookie card at a PSA 10, which sold for 3.75 million dollars in 2021.